 Read the Rule Book to be fully prepared.
-Here is a summary, but it is not comprehensive.
-If an issue comes up, consult the real Rule Book.
+Below is a summary of the rules you're most likely going to need to know.
+It is not comprehensive.
+If an issue comes up, consult the real Contest Rule Book.

 Selection of Contestants